Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

-- NCT00942877 (Phase II Study of Cediranib in Patients With Alveolar Soft Part Sarcoma): This phase II study of cediranib in patients with alveolar soft part sarcoma is being conducted at the Clinical Center of the National Institutes of Health.
-Patients aged 18 years and older are eligible to participate.
+- NCT00942877 (Phase II Study of Cediranib [AZD2171] in Patients With Alveolar Soft Part Sarcoma): A phase II study of cediranib in patients with alveolar soft part sarcoma is being conducted in patients younger than 16 years at the Clinical Center of the National Institutes of Health.

 Clear cell sarcoma (formerly and inappropriately called malignant melanoma of soft parts), also called clear cell sarcoma of tendons and aponeuroses, is somewhat similar to cutaneous malignant melanoma but is cytogenetically distinct; most cases have a t(12;22)(q13;q12) translocation that has not been reported in melanoma.
 In one series, clear cell sarcoma demonstrated a propensity to metastasize to regional lymph nodes (12%–43%).